zamicol/zamicol.com/pages/words.md

 groups governmentally institutionalized privilege over other groups.
 In place of diversity, wokeness favors "equality through oppression" and advocates for a society structured as described by the 1961 "Harrison Bergeron".

+Woke believes that any group that is succeeding, like European men or Jews, are oppressors.
+The Wokeness cult elevates any group that is perceived by the narrative as a victim.
+Woke believes in European cultural genocide.

 Wokeness is frequently characterized by newspeak, suppression of facts, and hatred of free speech.
 Wokeness seeks to establish a censorship apparatus to